-- Marketing & Communications Planning
+- Advertising Communications

 The Greater Chicago Food Depository is one of the most well-known and best-respected organizations among Chicago nonprofits.
 But even with its high brand equity, members of the Food Depository team recognized that the identity and messaging of the brand needed a refresh.
 They even had doubts about the organization’s name.
 And with an ambitious strategic plan on the horizon, the Food Depository would need an evolved brand identity to best support the full scope of its mission—to not just provide meals to the hungry but end hunger in our community.

 Our work with the Food Depository began with familiarizing ourselves with the brand.
 We started by reviewing existing materials, including research reports, fundraising efforts and advertising collateral.
 We then conducted nearly two dozen intake sessions with key stakeholders to better understand the organization’s current brand challenges and opportunities.
 To gain further insight into these areas, we performed quantitative research in partnership with our sister agency, QNA, and conducted a discovery workshop to gather qualitative insights.
 Finally, to see in person how the Greater Chicago Food Depository works on a daily basis, we volunteered and attended organization events.